 *Please, please read the adoption information/process first before you pick your dog.
 You can find the most frequently asked questions answered in the link. http://savekoreandogs.org/adoption-information/

 ***** Very Important ***** FYI, please take note pups under the age of 5-6 months are not spayed/neutered, those less than 10-12 months are safe from heartworm.

-The dogs in the available list are completed or on its way to complete the treatment with basic veterinary care such as vaccinations, de-worming and health check according to the US and Canada quarantine regulations.
-We spayed/neuter the dogs (with an exception of less than 6 months old) right after the dogs came to our care straight from the meat farms and slaughterhouses all over Korea.
-Sometimes our rescue members in other cities do the basic care and bring the dogs over to us but mostly we take care of all the process from rescue, medical treatments, nurture and rehabilitate.
+The dogs in the available list are completed or on its way to complete the treatment with very basic veterinary care such as vaccinations, spaying/neutering, deworming and health check, sometimes heartworm positive are being treated which takes a month to six weeks depending on the stages. *FYI, those with less than a year do not get heartworm.
+Those with skin issues and malnourished will be add to the list later when they are ready.
+As for vaccinations, our vets administer Rabies and DHPP vaccinations according to the US and Canada quarantine regulations.
+We spayed/neuter the dogs (with an exception of less than 6 months old) right after the dogs came to our care straight from the meat dog farms and dog slaughterhouses all over Korea.
+Sometimes puppies get anti-parvo shots if less than 4 months old, also we do X ray and blood tests when health check results require that.
+FYI, our dogs are not potty trained.

 Our rescue members in other cities do the basic care and bring the dogs over to us but mostly we take care of all the process from rescue, medical treatments, nurture and rehabilitate, find homes and rehome the dogs out of Korea.